Community Pharmacist Consultation Service

 The service specification requires that from 1st April 2020, the pharmacy must have IT equipment accessible within the consultation room to allow contemporaneous records of the CPCS consultations to be made within the CPCS IT system (see below).
 As with the provision of all community pharmacy IT hardware, the provision of IT equipment in the consultation room is for the pharmacy contractor to arrange.
 The costs of IT equipment were included in PSNC’s assessment of costs of providing the service which has informed the agreement on the funding for the CPCS, which includes a £900 supplement to the Transition payment if contractors register to provide the service by 1st December 2019.

-NHSE&I intend to use the Pharmacy Integration Fund (PhIF) to procure IT functionality (“the CPCS IT system” referenced in the service specification) to support the service in 2019/20 and 2020/21.
+NHSE&I have used the Pharmacy Integration Fund (PhIF) to procure IT functionality (“the CPCS IT system” referenced in the service specification) to support the service in 2019/20 and 2020/21.
 This system will receive the ITK (Interoperability Toolkit) referral messages from NHS 111, allow the maintenance of clinical records of service provision, send post-event messages to patients’ GP practices, support payment claims to be made to the NHSBSA and provide data to support service management and evaluation.
-Currently only two pharmacy IT systems have the capability to receive ITK messages (Sonar Informatics and PharmOutcomes).

-During 2019/20 and 2020/21, contractors providing the service must use the CPCS IT system made available to them by NHSE&I. Work is ongoing to procure IT systems to meet this requirement ahead of the service commencement date and NHSE&I will provide further information when it is available.
+During 2019/20 and 2020/21, contractors providing the service must use the above CPCS IT systems made available to them by NHSE&I.

 The decision that NHSE&I would lead on commissioning this IT support, as opposed to the normal situation of contractors purchasing the IT support themselves, was driven by the relatively short time in which to get the service implemented ahead of the winter period of peak activity for primary and urgent care services and the need for data to be available to the NHS from all pharmacies providing the service to support implementation of the service and its evaluation.